rnag/dataclass-wizard/README.rst

     a = A(a=A(a=A(a=A())))

-This was a `longstanding issue`_, but starting with ``v0.27.0``, Dataclass Wizard now supports recursive dataclasses, including cyclic references.
+This was a `longstanding issue`_, but in ``v1.x``, Dataclass Wizard now supports recursive dataclasses OOTB, including cyclic references.

 The example below demonstrates recursive dataclasses with cyclic dependencies, following the pattern ``A -> B -> A -> B``.